Information about the HOA

 Special Assessment: The Board is authorized to levy special assessments to cover unbudgeted expenses in excess of the budgeted expenses for the year.
 The owners of all assessable lots equally share the special assessment levied.
 The special assessment is due on the date specified in the special assessment notification letter.

-The annual assessment is due January 1st each year.
-For 2017, the assessments are as follows:
+The annual general assessment is due in two equal payments, one on January 1st and the other on July 1st, each year.
+For 2023, the total general assessments are $1,300 per assessable lot.

 In addition to pertinent laws of the State of North Carolina, the following documents constitute the “governing documents” of the Avery Park Community Association: